Anti-allergy duvets and pillows - the myth!

 The most important thing is to make sure that your bedding doesn't create an environment that appeals to dust mites.
 What to check for:

-- Casing with a specially tight weave - The tiny gaps between the cotton fibres should be too small for the mites to pass through.
+- Tightly woven casing - A specially tight weave with only tiny gaps between the cotton fibres will be too small for the mites to pass through.

 - Breathable filling - Specially selected down which is naturally breathable will reduce moisture and damp conditions.